kjaymiller/kjaymiller/content/pitpodcast-get-real-narrow-scope.md

 00:16:28:

-Yeah, Al Gore as either Al Gore or Al Gloria.
+Yeah, Al Gore as either Algora or Algoria.

 00:16:31: